Particle-number fluctuations near the critical point of nuclear matter: Abstract

 \section{Abstract}

-Equation of state with the quantum statistics corrections is used for particle-number fluctuations $\omega$ of the isotopically symmetric nuclear matter with interparticle van der Waals and Skyrme local density interactions.
-The fluctuations, $\omega\propto 1/\mathcal{K}$, are analytically derived through the isothermal in-compressibility $\mathcal{K}$ at first order over a small quantum-statistics parameter.
+The equation of state with quantum statistics corrections is used for particle number fluctuations $\omega$ of isotopically symmetric nuclear matter with interparticle van der Waals and Skyrme local density interactions.
+The fluctuations, $\omega\propto 1/\mathcal{K}$, are analytically derived through the isothermal incompressibility $\mathcal{K}$ at first order over a small quantum-statistics parameter.
 Our approximate analytical results appear to be in good agreement with the results of accurate numerical calculations.
-These results are also close to those obtained by using more accurate Tolman and Rowlinson expansions of the in-compressibility $\mathcal{K}$ near the critical point.
-More general formula for fluctuations $\omega$, improved at the critical point, was obtained for a finite particle-number average $\langle N \rangle$ by neglecting, for simplicity, small quantum statistics effects.
-It is shown that for a large dimensionless parameter, $\alpha \propto \mathcal{K}^2\langle N \rangle/\mathcal{K}^{\prime\prime} $, where $\mathcal{K}^{\prime\prime}$ is the second derivative of the in-compressibility $\mathcal{K}$ as function of the average particle density $n$, far from the critical point ($\alpha \gg 1$), one finds the traditional asymptote, $\omega\propto 1/\mathcal{K}$, for the fluctuations $\omega$.
+These results are also close to those obtained by using more accurate Tolman and Rowlinson expansions of the incompressibility $\mathcal{K}$ near the critical point.
+A more general formula for fluctuations $\omega$, improved at the critical point, was obtained for a finite particle-number average $\langle N \rangle$ by neglecting, for simplicity, small quantum statistics effects.
+It is shown that for a large dimensionless parameter, $\alpha \propto \mathcal{K}^2\langle N \rangle/\mathcal{K}^{\prime\prime} $, where $\mathcal{K}^{\prime\prime}$ is the second derivative of the incompressibility $\mathcal{K}$ as function of the average particle density $n$, far from the critical point ($\alpha \gg 1$), one finds the traditional asymptote, $\omega\propto 1/\mathcal{K}$, for the fluctuations $\omega$.
 For a small parameter, $\alpha \ll 1$, near the critical point, where $\mathcal{K}=0$ and $\alpha=0$, one obtains another asymptote of $\omega$.
 These fluctuations, having a maximum near the critical point as function of the average density $n$, for finite values of $\langle N \rangle$ are finite and relatively small, in contrast to the results of the traditional calculations.